-The Congress shall have Power To...coin Money, regulate the Value thereof, and of foreign Coin....Article I, Section 8, Clause 5
+The Congress shall have Power To...coin Money, regulate the Value thereof, and of foreign Coin....

 Nonetheless, certain elements are clear.
-First, Congress is granted the authority to “coin money," which authorizes Congress to coin money from precious metals such as gold and silver.
+First, this clause grants Congress the authority to “coin money” from precious metals such as gold and silver.
 Under the Articles of Confederation, the power to coin money was a concurrent power of Congress and the states.
 To create a more standardized monetary system and reduce the costs of running mints, the Constitution granted this power to Congress exclusively.
 The elimination of the states’ power to coin money and the exclusive grant to Congress provoked controversy because the power to coin money was traditionally understood as a symbol of political sovereignty.

 Beyond these simple issues, however, the scope of the federal government’s powers under the Coinage Clause is unclear.
 In particular, although the Coinage Clause empowers Congress to coin money from precious metals, it is not clear whether the federal government could also issue paper money.
 Linguistic and conceptual usage during the Founding era distinguished between several different concepts: the power to “coin” specie money (i.e., money backed by gold or silver), the power to borrow money through the issuance of interest-bearing “notes,” and the issuance of “Bills of Credit.”
 Unlike coined money, whose value was inherent in the metal that composed the coin, and unlike “notes” that accrued interest, a bill of credit was non–interest-bearing paper money issued on the good credit of the United States with no tangible backing in precious metal.

 The monetary system that prevailed throughout most of the eighteenth and nineteenth centuries up until the Civil War comprised a hodgepodge of different types of money.
-Circulating money consisted of specie, coins minted by the government; privately minted coins; certain foreign coins; and paper banknotes issued by state-chartered private banks and backed by those institutions.
+Circulating money consisted of specie; coins minted by the government; privately minted coins; certain foreign coins; and paper banknotes issued by state-chartered private banks and backed by those institutions.
 Congress regulated the weight of gold and silver required to be contained in coins, but these ratios were often manipulated for political purposes.
 There were also several private mints, which stamped coins whose value reflected their intrinsic weight in specie.
 The dominant form of circulating money for most of this period was currency issued by state-chartered private banks and redeemable in gold or silver from the banks.
 Privately stamped “token” money, often made of copper, also circulated as an instrument for low-value exchange.

 The Framers believed that in prohibiting the authority of the federal government from issuing bills of credit, they also were prohibiting their recognition as legal tender by definition.
 Moreover, they also separately and expressly barred the states from recognizing anything as legal tender other than gold or silver, which was generally understood as further evidence of the Framer’s hostility to legal tender laws.
 Even those at the Constitutional Convention who supported Congress’s power to issue bills of credit opposed granting the power to declare them legal tender.

 In a series of nineteenth-century cases dubbed The Legal Tender Cases, the Supreme Court addressed the federal government’s power to order its bills of credit to be accepted as legal tender for all debts, public and private.
 In Hepburn v.
-Griswold (1870), the Court held it a violation of the Obligation of Contract Clause to retroactively alter contract terms by permitting payment in “greenbacks” of an obligation incurred in gold dollars.
+Griswold (1870), the Court held it violated the Obligation of Contract Clause for Congress to retroactively alter contract terms by permitting payment in “greenbacks” of an obligation incurred in gold dollars.
 Greenbacks were not immediately redeemable in gold.
 Following a dramatic change in membership, however, just one year later in the Knox v.
 Lee (1871), the Court expressly overruled Hepburn and upheld the Legal Tender Act as applied to both prospective and retrospective debts.
 Pointing to the crisis occasioned by the Civil War, Knox upheld the power to declare paper money to be legal tender.